 Dementia Friendly Guilsfield is working towards raising awareness of the needs of people with dementia and their carers living in our community.
-We hold a Forget-me-not Community Café in the Old School every month with lovely cakes – come along and chat, everyone welcome.
-Soon there will be memory boxes for people to talk about at the Café and to borrow.
+We hold a Forget-me-not Community Café (now called Guilsfield Gets Together) in the Old School every month with lovely cakes – come along and chat, everyone welcome.
+There are memory boxes for people to talk about at the Café and to borrow.

 Lunch Club, Mothers’ Union and Spotlight have completed the one-hour Dementia Friends session to raise awareness in their organisations, and there have been sessions for interested individuals as well.
 If you would like to know more about these sessions, please get in touch.
-We are hoping to reach most village clubs, organisations and businesses and the first Dementia Friends session for the Derwen took place in February.
+We are hoping to reach most village clubs, organisations and businesses.

 Seven Small Actions.
 One Big Difference